gmorenz/touchpad-draw/Readme.md

 - 3: Color green
 - 4: Color blue

-Kill using your window manager (alt-f4 on most), the output will be saved after the window is closed, give it a few seconds.
+Close using your window manager (usually alt-f4), the output will be saved after the window is closed, this can take a few seconds.

 ## Technical Information

-Since it's likely you will need to edit the soure code if you are using this, here are some basic notes.
+Since it's likely you will need to edit the soure code to get this working, here are some basic notes.

 We take touchpad events from /dev/input/event##, the number is found simply by finding a device that supports absolute events, and assuming that this is the touchpad (works on the two laptops I have tested on).
 Various documents (like the [manpage] for evtest) suggest that this probably shouldn't work when synaptics is enabled... but it does for me... so your millage may vary.
 (If it doesn't detect any events, try running `synclient TouchpadOff=1` and see if that helps?)
 Events are recorded on an input thread that only reads from the event device, and does basic processing, so it is possible that we are simply winning a race to get most of the events, but (if you unhide and ungrab the cursor in the sdl code) the touchpad functions normally simultaneously, so I expect something else is happening.